 This funder supports nonprofits in the areas of culture, education, family, health, and sustainability.
 There are separate chapters for the city and suburbs, and a big goal is empowerment of women through philanthropy.

 The Harris Family Foundation has around 15 funding interests, including arts, botanical gardens, human services, education and medical care and research.
 The foundation awards grants mostly in Chicago.

 ITW provides grants and pledges in the areas it operates.
 Science education is a priority for this funder.
 Other interests are health, environment, and community involvement.

 Supports programs for Jewish women and girls.
 Most giving is in Chicago, but some grants go to Israel and other countries.
 Interests include economic security, legal reform, education, leadership, health and well-being.

 Joyce favors organizations in Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.
-Funding goes towards education, employment, environment, culture, democracy, and gun violence prevention.
+Funding is largely focused on racial equality and economic mobility in the Great Lakes region.

 The Kolschowskys are steady backers of the Lutheran church.
 The family is strongly interested in fighting hunger and poverty not only in the Chicago area, but also at a global level.

 This is the foundation of Groupon co-founder Eric Lefkofsky and his wife Liz.
 Interests include health care, medical research, arts and culture, and education.